rinadamayanti/rinadamayanti/README.md

 ### Hi, I'm Rina Damayanti 👋

-I'm from Indonesia and i do UI/UX Design for website or mobile app
+I'm from Indonesia and i do UI/UX Design for website or mobile app and still learning about design and programming

 <!--- stats & Trophy (start) -->
 <p align="center">